estii20/water-cycle-quiz/README.md

 [W3C HTML Validator](https://validator.w3.org/)

-I ran code through the HTML validator and it was displayed an error as the second section of the score area.
+I ran code through the HTML validator and it displayed an error at the second section of the score area.
 The suggestion by the validator was to add a header, so I changed the `<p>` tag to a `<h2>` tag to resolve the issue.
 I then ran my updated code back through the HTML validator and I found no errors.

 ![HTML](assets/images/README-images/html-validator.png "image of W3C html results")